cspace-deployment/cspace-webapps-common/README.md

 * A helper script called `setup.sh` is provided to help with all this.
 It is described in some detail below.
 You should use it -- there are lots of details in the setup process!
 Strictly speaking, thought, it is not required -- you can putter around with the files yourself if you know what you're doing. `setup.sh` remembers to perform all the little Django details required when setting up and maintaining the project, but note there may be times when you'll need to go around it, at least in development.

 * This project comes with **sample** configuration files that point to the development server at `nightly.collectionspace.org`.
-These are located in `config.examples/`, and you can deploy them by typing './setup.sh deploy default' on the command line when in the `cspace_django_project` directory.
+These are located in `config.examples/`, and you can deploy them by typing './setup.sh deploy default' on the command line when in the `cspace-webapps-common` directory.
 NB: the files in `config/` are 'git-ignored'.
 For your deployment, you'll need to modify these files for your deployment: to point to your real CollectSpace server, your logo, etc. And you'll need to keep track of your versions.
-We suggest making your own GitHub or other repo for your files; if you model the structure of the UCB configuration repo (e.g. https://github.com/cspace-deployment/django_example_config), you'll be able to use the `deploy` option in `setup.sh` to manage deployment of your own webapps.
+We suggest making your own GitHub or other repo for your files; if you model the structure of the UCB configuration repo (e.g. https://github.com/cspace-deployment/cspace-webapps-ucb), you'll be able to use the `deploy` option in `setup.sh` to manage deployment of your own webapps.

 * So.
 To summarize.
 Almost all webapps require a config file, some require two.
 Therefore, the `config` will be quite full of config files for the varioius apps.
 An example configuration file for each webapp is included, but you *will* eventually need to make your own.
 If the webapp is called `webapp`, the corresponding configuration file should be called `webapp.cfg` unless there is a good reason not to.